Future Ground Developments

 penetrate through the roof aiding pitch growth.
 It also has a row of executive boxes running across the

 |Future Ground Developments|

-The Club have now demolished the two old stands on the East side of the stadium, and have started on the construction of a new structure.
+The Club are progressing well with the construction of a new stand on the East side of the stadium.
 This new stand will have a capacity of 3,100 seats, will be single tiered and have a roof.
 GL Events who have been appointed to construct the stand, were involved in the building of the new Main Stand at the Hive Barnet and the current temporary East Stand at Bloomfield Road Blackpool.
 You can keep up with the building progress, by taking a look at a time lapse web cam that has been set up by the Club.
-It is hoped that the new stand will be opened at some point during this season, with the first area possibly opening in October this year.
+It is hoped that the new stand will be opened in phases during this season, with the first area possibly opening in October this year.